EliantenHolder/eslint-prettier-airbnb-base/README.md

-# ESLint/Prettier & Airbnb's Style Guide for React Apps
+# ESLint/Prettier & Airbnb's Style Guide for non React Apps
+Forked and changed to facilitate usage in non-react ES6 apps where the airbnb-base ruleset is wanted instead of the react ruleset.

 **Make sure you `npm init`, or at least have a _package.json_ file before proceeding!**